Benefits of Simultaneous Ring

 Never Miss a Customer/Client Call

 As mentioned, a study reveals that 85% of unanswered calls won’t pass in again.
-Answering customer calls appropriately improves their retention rate.
+Answering B2C calls or calls from your B2B catalog appropriately improves your retention rate.
 When a customer is satisfied with your service, they help your business acquire more customers through referrals.
 Therefore, a simultaneous ring is a must-have for businesses looking to scale up.

 But, what’s an effective phone service that supports simultaneous ringing?
 Let’s explore.